-Schedule O (Form 990) 2022 Page 2 Name of the organization Employer identification number ORLANDO MUSEUM OF ART, INC. 59-0910352 DUES PAYING AT VARIOUS LEVELS OF MEMBERSHIP.
+Schedule O (Form 990) 2022 Page 2 Employer identification number Name of the organization 59-0910352 ORLANDO MUSEUM OF ART, INC. DUES PAYING AT VARIOUS LEVELS OF MEMBERSHIP.
 FORM 990, PART VI, SECTION A, LINE 7A: ANYONE INTERESTED IN THE PRACTICE, ENJOYMENT AND PROMOTION OF THE VISUAL ARTS SHALL BE ELIGIBLE FOR MEMBERSHIP AND MAY BECOME A MEMBER UPON PAYMENT OF APPROPRIATE DUES.
 MEMBERS ELECT THE TRUSTEES AT THE ANNUAL MEETING.
 FORM 990, PART VI, SECTION A, LINE 7B: MEMBERS APPROVE CHANGES IN THE ARTICLES OF INCORPORATION.
 FORM 990, PART VI, SECTION B, LINE 11B: THE FINANCE COMMITTEE AND EXECUTIVE DIRECTOR REVIEW AND APPROVE THE DRAFT OF FORM 990.
 FORM 990, PART VI, SECTION B, LINE 12C: CONFLICT OF INTEREST ARISES WHENEVER A TRUSTEE, COMMITTEE MEMBER, EMPLOYEE OR VOLUNTEER ENGAGES IN AN ACTIVITY IN WHICH HIS/HER PERSONAL GAIN OR PRIVATE INTERESTS COMPETE WITH THOSE OF THE ESTABLISHED PURPOSE OF THE OMA.
 A CONFLICT OF INTEREST CAN ARISE WHEN AN OMA TRUSTEE, EMPLOYEE OR VOLUNTEER USES HIS/HER POSITION, STATUS OR PREVILEGED "INSIDE INFORMATION" TO OBTAIN A COMPETITIVE ADVANTAGE OVER OTHERS, FOR PERSONAL GAIN, OR IN COMPETITION WITH THE OMA ITSELF.
 A TRUSTEE'S, EMPLOYEE'S OR VOLUNTEER'S ASSOCIATION WITH THE OMA MAY NOT BE USED AS A SPRINGBOARD FOR ADDITIONAL PERSONAL GAIN THAT WOULD NOT BE AVAILABLE EXCEPT FOR THE TRUSTEE'S, EMPLOYEE'S OR VOLUNEER'S CONNECTION WITH THE OMA.
-THE BOARD OF TRUSTEES WILL REVIEW, DETERMINE AND DECIDE ON ANY ISSUES OR
+THE BOARD OF TRUSTEES WILL REVIEW, DETERMINE AND DECIDE ON ANY ISSUES OR QUESTIONS THAT MAY ARISE UNDER THE OMA'S CODE OF ETHICS INCLUDING MATTERS RELATING TO ANY CONFLICTS OF INTEREST.
+THE TRUSTEESHIP COMMITTEE WILL